pgassmann/puppet-letsencrypt_nginx/README.md

 Requests to Port 80 (and 433) of the IPv4 address of the domains to encrypt need to reach your server.

-### Beginning with letsencrypt
+### Beginning with letsencrypt_wrap

 See the following example for encrypting a nginx vhost.
 This will successfully configure nginx, the vhost and the ssl certificat in one run, if added to a blank Server.

-Important: You should declare letsencrypt resources after the nginx resources.
+Important: You should declare letsencrypt_wrap resources after the nginx resources.
 The fetching of the configured domains is parse order dependent.